Remarks on Graphons: On the semigroup , where is an arbitrary non-empty set

-An element $a$ of a semigroup is said to be an idempotent element if $a^2=a$.
-A semigroup is said to be a band if its every element is an idempotent element.
-A commutative band is called a semilattice.
-A band is said to be a a right regular band if it satisfies the identity $axa=xa$ (\cite{Nagy}).

-A congruence $\alpha$ on a semigroup $A$ is said to be a semilattice congruence if the factor semigroup $A/\alpha$ is a semilattice.
-A semigroup $A$ is said to be semilattice indecomposable if the universal relation is the only semilattice congruence on $A$.
-It is known (\cite{Tamura}) that every semigroup has a least semilattice congruence; the classes of this congruence are semilattice indecomposable.
+A commutative band is called a \textit{semilattice}.
+A congruence $\alpha$ on a semigroup $A$ is said to be a \textit{semilattice congruence} if the factor semigroup $A/\alpha$ is a semilattice.
+A semigroup $A$ is said to be \textit{semilattice indecomposable} if the universal relation is the only semilattice congruence on $A$.
+It is known (\cite{Tamura}) that every semigroup has a least semilattice congruence $\eta$; the classes of $\eta$ are semilattice indecomposable.
+By \cite[II.3.12.
+Proposition]{Petrich}, a band is a right regular band if and only if its $\eta$-classes are right zero semigroups.